The Real World: Hollywood: Death of Joey Kovar

 In January 2010, Joey Kovar, spurred by the impending birth of his and his girlfriend's child, appeared on the third season of Celebrity Rehab with Dr. Drew, where he sought help for his addiction to cocaine, ecstasy and alcohol.
 After completing treatment, he indicated that after helping his girlfriend, Nikki, move into their new home, he would get a sponsor, go to meetings, and go to a sober living facility.
 A year after his girlfriend gave birth to their son, Kovar's daughter was born.
 On August 17, 2012, 29-year-old Kovar was found dead at a friend's home near Chicago.
 Autopsy results were inconclusive, and the cause of death was pending a toxicological test as of August 18, though police stated that no foul play was indicated, and Kovar's brother, David, denied that drugs were the cause, as he stated that Kovar was maintaining his sobriety.
 The cause of death was later to be known as an opiate intoxication.

 The Challenge

-Challenge in bold indicates that the contestant was a finalist on the Challenge.